Vanguard ETFs vs Mutual Funds: Which Make for Better Investments?

 However, mutual funds and ETFs have some significant differences.

-Mutual funds only trade once per trading day – after the market close.
-When you buy a mutual fund, you can spend any amount of money over the required minimum to buy shares – fund minimums run the gamut, from $0 to $50 to $1,000 to $1 million, and everywhere in between.
-You'll virtually always pay management fees (calculated as a percent of your investment, charged annually and taken directly out of performance), and occasionally other fees such as front-end sales loads (taken out of your initial investment) or redemption fees (fees charged when you sell your shares).
-On the back end, they're structured in such a way that they can generate capital gains taxes from the buying and selling of assets within the fund.
+For example, mutual funds only trade once per trading day: after the market close.
+When you buy a mutual fund, you can spend any amount of money over the required minimum to buy shares – fund minimums run the gamut from $0 to $50 to $1,000 to $1 million and everywhere in between.
+You'll almost always pay management fees (calculated as a percentage of your investment, charged annually and taken directly out of performance), and occasionally other fees, such as front-end sales loads (taken out of your initial investment) or redemption fees (charged when you sell your shares).

 ETFs only charge management fees.
-And their back-end structure, which involves in-kind creation and redemption of ETF units, helps minimize capital gains tax liabilities.
+And their back-end structure, which involves the in-kind creation and redemption of ETF units, helps minimize capital gains tax liabilities.

 Why choose a Vanguard ETF over a mutual fund?